Zod schema conventions for @fuzdev TypeScript/Svelte projects.

 ]);

-// tx/resources/types.ts — union with literal false for opt-out
+// union with a literal `false` for opt-out

 export const ActionKind = z.enum(['request_response', 'remote_notification', 'local_call']);